daniel-234/react-user-authentication/README.md

 Errors in this configuration may lead to several issues (see [Webpack and HMR issues](#webpack-and-HMR-issues) to read more).
 The bundled file referenced inside the home page now has a relative path that points to the folder where the development server accesses the webpack assets.

+#### Protecting resources (with scope)

+Part of this small project, built to learn how to deal with authentication, consists on working on protecting routes.
+Assigning priviledges to certain users would require a management service, that is beyond the scope of this small project.
+So I've created an 'augmented' signup method that you can use to play with the application with admin credentials.
+As a user with 'admin' credentials, you can add instructors to the database.
+If you want to register a user with admin credentials, just uncomment the 'signupAdmin' method in the 'login' component and comment the 'signup' method (and viceversa to create a normal user).

 ### Continuous Integration

 This application uses two services for Continuous Integration: